 XIV.B.
-In the case of multiple penalties being committed simultaneously by the same competitor, only one (1) penalty shall be declared (preferably the first).
+In the case of multiple penalties being committed simultaneously by the same competitor, only one (1) penalty shall be declared, except when a contestant commits a prohibited act followed by an "Attack after Kalyeo" or any other unsportsmanlike behavior, then the Referee may give a 2nd gam-jeom for "Attack after Kalyeo" or "Misconduct".